matteo335/ChanceCubes/Readme.md

-globally some avanced changes setup/edit for unofficial curseforge modpack.
-Private use!!!
+globally some avanced changes setup/edit for severals curseforge modpacks.